awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-handling-errors.md

 If quorum loss occurs and your cluster has only one node, Amazon ES replaces the node and does *not* place the cluster into a read\-only state\.
 Otherwise, your options are the same: use the cluster as\-is or restore from a snapshot\.

-In both situations, Amazon ES sends two events to your [Personal Health Dashboard](https://phd.aws.amazon.com/phd/home#/)\.
+In both situations, Amazon ES sends two events to your [AWS Personal Health Dashboard](https://phd.aws.amazon.com/phd/home#/)\.
 The first informs you of the loss of quorum\.
 The second occurs after Amazon ES successfully restores quorum\.
-For more information about using the Personal Health Dashboard, see the [AWS Health User Guide](https://docs.aws.amazon.com/health/latest/ug/)\.
+For more information about using the AWS Personal Health Dashboard, see the [AWS Health User Guide](https://docs.aws.amazon.com/health/latest/ug/)\.

 ## Red cluster status<a name="aes-handling-errors-red-cluster-status"></a>